Insight • Search & content

 What micro-intents are

-Every search query contains an intent.
-Micro-intents are the specific, granular needs behind that intent:
+Every search query carries intent.
+Micro-intents are the smaller, more specific needs inside that intent.

 • What is brand identity? (definitional)